lcrespom/Modulator/README.md

 - Functionality
 	- Polyphonic mode: in instrument.ts, implement a better algorithm for finding an empty voice instead of the blind round-robin.
+	- Use a logarithmic scale for portamento and arpeggio sliders
 	- Save and load portamento as part of an instrument's JSON
+		- And also arpeggio parameters
 	- When loading a preset, pre-select a relevant node, e.g. based on the number of parameters.
 	- Custom nodes